 Being open-source and based on PHP and MySQL, Woocommerce is free to download and use.
 You may need to purchase some plugins to expand its functionality.
 For example integrations with a payment provider like Sagepay or Worldpay.
 But once set up, the only ongoing costs will be hosting.

 Marketed as a platform which will let you “build exactly the ecommerce website you want”, the power of Woocommerce is in its flexibility and versatility.
 You can for example set up a traditional online store selling physical goods, or maybe you want to use it to sell some digital products such as e-books or tickets.

-Combining it with other WordPress features and plugins, you can use Woocommerce to do things such as enable payments on an e-learning system, create a multi-vendor marketplace, even manage a membership/subscription based platform.
+Combining it with other WordPress features and plugins, you can use Woocommerce to do things such as enable payments on an e-learning system, create a multi-vendor marketplace, and even manage a membership/subscription-based platform.
 The possibilities really are endless.